twe4ked/rspec-api-docs/README.md

 The `doc` method stores data in a hash on the RSpec example metadata.

 The second stage is the formatter (`RspecApiDocs::Formatter`).
-The formatter parses the hash stored on each RSpec example and uses a renderer (lib/rspec_api_docs/formatter/renderer/) to write out your documentation.
+The formatter parses the hash stored on each RSpec example and uses a [renderer](lib/rspec_api_docs/formatter/renderer/README.md) to write out your documentation.

 ```
 $ rspec spec/requests/characters_spec.rb --formatter=RspecApiDocs::Formatter